MicrosoftDocs/microsoft-365-docs/microsoft-365/business/upgrade-to-windows-pro-creators-update.md

     - Read the instructions on how to use the tool and create your installation media.

 > [!NOTE]
-> If you have Windows devices running Windows 7 Pro, Windows 8 Pro, or Windows 8.1 Pro, your Microsoft 365 Business subscription entitles you to a Windows Pro 10 upgrade.
+> If you have Windows devices running Windows 7 Pro, Windows 8 Pro, or Windows 8.1 Pro, your Microsoft 365 for business subscription entitles you to a Windows Pro 10 upgrade.

-See [Set up Windows devices for Microsoft 365 Business users](set-up-windows-devices.md) to complete setting up Windows 10 devices.
+See [Set up Windows devices for Microsoft 365 for business users](set-up-windows-devices.md) to complete setting up Windows 10 devices.

-See [Set up mobile devices for Microsoft 365 Business users](set-up-mobile-devices.md) to complete setting up Android and iOS devices.
+See [Set up mobile devices for Microsoft 365 for business users](set-up-mobile-devices.md) to complete setting up Android and iOS devices.

-## For more on setting up and using Microsoft 365 Business
+## For more on setting up and using Microsoft 365 for business

 [Microsoft 365 for business training videos](https://support.office.com/article/6ab4bbcd-79cf-4000-a0bd-d42ce4d12816)